matheus-hardt/unhcrreports/README.md

 3.  **Publishing**: Compiling everything into polished Quarto reports.

+While anyone can already ask a large language model to call the UNHCR API and assemble an ad‑hoc analysis, that approach remains fundamentally limited: every chat interaction produces a different framing, different emphases, and different analytical pathways.
+By contrast, using AI to generate narrative on top of a standardized set of charts and indicators introduces a level of methodological consistency that simple chat-based prompting cannot achieve.
+This framework ensures that every operation is analyzed through the same __structured lens__, enabling comparability across countries, time periods, and thematic areas.
+Instead of reinventing the analysis each time, the AI is anchored in a stable analytical model—reducing variance, improving coherence, and guaranteeing that key questions are always addressed.

+Just as importantly, this method produces narrative drafts that are __“human‑in‑the‑loop ready”__: analysts can immediately focus on refinement, nuance, and validation rather than on assembling first‑pass descriptive text.
+The result is a workflow where AI accelerates the routine narrative generation, while human experts retain control over interpretation, context, and judgment.

 ## Installation

 This package is built with the help of [{fusen}](https://thinkr-open.github.io/fusen/).
 You can install it from GitHub with: